bagisto/bagisto-docs/src/product-type-development/understanding-abstract-type-class.md

 }
 ```

-Most of the boolean methods simply return the matching property, so a type that only needs to flip a flag can set the property instead of overriding the method.
+Most of the boolean methods return the matching property, so a type that only needs to flip a flag can set the property instead of overriding the method.
 Apart from `haveSufficientQuantity(int $qty): bool`, none of these methods declares a return type in the base class; the `: bool`, `: int`, `: array` and `: string` annotations on the examples below are additions an override may make (PHP allows narrowing) but are not what the core declares.
 Two members every type must provide itself:

 - **`getPriceIndexer()`**: not declared on the base class but called by `getFinalPrice()` and the price indexer; return `app(\Webkul\Product\Helpers\Indexers\Price\Simple::class)` unless your pricing needs its own indexer.
 - **A constructor that calls `parent::__construct()`** if you add dependencies, since the base constructor takes eight repositories that the container injects.